Opioid Education for Emergency Physicians 2022-2025

-TPMG Physician Education and Development designates this live activity for a total of 3.0 hours of AMA PRA Category 1 credit(s)TM.
+TPMG Physician Education and Development designates this enduring material for a total of 3.0 hours of AMA PRA Category 1 credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 While you are welcome to review this course multiple times, CME credit may only be claimed once.

 This activity also meets the requirements for 3.0 hours of Pain Management and/or End-of-Life care.